babaevis/Long-division/README.md

 # Long-division
 Studying Java.
-Due to the fact that algorithm was pretty dificult, the code's cleanliness suffered :)
+Due to the fact that algorithm was pretty difficult, the code's cleanliness suffered :)

 TASK: